Bootstrap and the Normal Approximation

 print(f"\n Original mean: {treatment_cd4.mean():.1f}")

-Now let's bootstrap the quantity we actually care about: the treatment effect (difference in means between treatment and control groups).
-We resample *each group independently*, then compute the difference.
+Now let’s bootstrap the quantity we actually care about: the difference of sample means between the two groups.
+We resample each group independently, then compute the difference.

 control_cd4 = control['cd4_change'].dropna().values